mathijskr/lineracer/README.md

 # lineracer
-A simple line rider game in your terminal using termbox.
+A simple line rider game demo in your terminal using termbox.

 ## How to install:
 1. Install termbox development files: